tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is AWS Trusted Advisor?
 A: AWS Trusted Advisor provides real time guidance to help you provision your resource following best practices in the areas of cost optimization, performance, security and fault tolerance.

 - Q: When do you use Trusted Advisor?
 A: When you need a service to identify if unrestricted access to resources has been allowed by security groups.

+- Q: What is AWS Organizations?
+A: AWS Organizations is a service that gives you the ability to centrally manage multiple AWS accounts.
+Some benefits include: you wil receive one bill for all accounts in the organization and 2) the unit pricing may be cheaper.

+- What is AWS Systems Manager?
+Answer: A service to manage and troubleshoot nodes, including Amazon EC2 instances, edge devices, and on-premises servers and virtual machines.

 ## AWS Cloud Security and Identity